Please provide your zip code to see plans in your area.

 Oregon was already at the forefront of ensuring access to contraception: In 2016, the state began requiring pharmacies to provide on-demand birth control pills and patches, and also began requiring health insurers to cover a 12-month supply of contraception at one time, rather than requiring refills throughout the year (although the Oregon Insurance Division reported in late 2017 that they get a significant number of complaints about pharmacies not dispensing 12 months of birth control at a time).
 But H.B.3391 puts Oregon clearly in the lead in terms of protecting access to reproductive care, including contraceptive and abortion.

-As of March 2018, Oregon prohibits out-of-network providers at in-network facilities from sending balance bills to patients, unless the patient has been informed that the provider is out-of-network and opts to receive services from that provider anyway.
-Federal protections from surprise balance billing take effect in 2022, but Oregon stepped in to protect consumers in state-regulated plans a few years earlier.
+As of March 2018, Oregon began prohibiting out-of-network providers at in-network facilities from sending balance bills to patients, unless the patient had been informed that the provider was out-of-network and opted to receive services from that provider anyway.
+Federal protections from surprise balance billing took effect in 2022, but Oregon stepped in to protect consumers in state-regulated plans a few years earlier.

-Also related to health insurance consumer protections, H.B.2342 was passed by Oregon lawmakers in July 2017, and signed into law in August.
+Also related to health insurance consumer protections, H.B.2342 was enacted in 2017 in Oregon.
 It grants the state the ability to take a variety of actions that may become necessary to stabilize the individual market, if and when federal changes are made to the ACA.

 Specifically, the law authorizes the Department of Consumer and Business Services (DCBS) to promulgate rules (valid for up to six months) that aren’t in compliance with Oregon Insurance Code, if the federal government were to make changes that the Oregon DCBS believes “will cause imminent destabilization of insurance market and risk life or health of state residents.”